 PUBLIC COMMENTS ABOUT CORTICOSTERIODS.
 Read these public comments and you'll see they can be beneficial, but it is not always plain sailing with them.

 Corticotrophin (ACTH) Corticotrophin may be used as an immediate treatment instead of prednisone or the others.
 Corticotrophin stimulates your body to produce corticosteroids.
-It may be beneficial for elderly patients, who can't take steroids.
+It may be beneficial for elderly patients who can't take corticosteroids.

 Possible side effects include vomiting; appetite loss or increase; diarrhoea (diarrhea); constipation; sleep disorders and others.